Tesco delivery time refers to the specific window you select when booking your grocery order.

 In many cases:

-• Early slots tend to arrive closer to the start time
+- early slots may arrive closer to the start time

-However, this is not guaranteed, as drivers follow optimised routes rather than strict individual schedules.
+However, this is not guaranteed, because drivers follow working delivery routes rather than strict individual schedules.

 How Accurate Are Tesco Delivery Times?